yokotak0527/js-type-is/README.md

  - ArrayBuffer
  - DataView
  - JSON
- - Promise'
+ - Promise

-and your defined type.
+And your defined types(class).